sermon: What's So Bad About Babylon? (2013) (Part Three)

 A mocker is one who taunts derisively, “Come on, come on, you’re strong enough.
 I taste good.
 I won’t hurt you.”
 That is what alcohol does if it is not controlled.
 It gains control of you and enslaves.
 That is what happens with this woman when we drink of her wine that intoxicates.
 So the world, Babylon, if permitted, will steadily erode a person’s spiritual powers and make one drowsy and stupid to the reality of its influence.
 It deadens one’s spiritual perspective thus leading them to immoral judgments and all the while molding, shaping conduct by means of one’s fascination with its carnal allure.

 One of Satan's major offenses is to corrupt and thus undermine governmental and business leadership.
 That is why it draws attention to the leadership in business and government committing fornication with her.
-So therefore, Babylon the woman is symbolized as a prostitute rapaciously committing fornication with those sectors of the culture.
+So therefore, Babylon the woman is symbolized as a prostitute, rapaciously committing fornication with those sectors of the culture.

 If you are familiar at all with the Old Testament, how frequently does God picture Israel doing that as His wife?
 She found everyone else attractive but Him.
 That is incredible, but that is the way He describes Israel’s behavior.
-Most of us are Israelites; we are converted ones but if Satan was able to dupe those people, he can dupe us.
+Most of us are Israelites.
+We are converted ones, but if Satan was able to dupe those people, he can dupe us.

 This is why I said to you right at the very beginning, to have faith in God and trust Him because, believe it or not, because God is with us, we actually have the advantage over him!
 Jesus Christ did battle with Satan, in Matthew 4, and Luke 4, and in each case He overcame him by not submitting to him, by casting out his arguments and just turning aside.
 He did not whip him over the head, or beat him with a baseball bat or anything like that.
-He just refused to follow him.
+He just refused to follow him and imbibe.

 Now why is this thing about porneia with the leadership so important?
 It is important because the people, the sheep (even God calls Israel sheep), who are betrayed by their shepherds—and by the shepherds he means primarily the governmental leaders, the business leaders, and the religious leader, they are all shepherds of a sort—instead of following God, they are committing fornication with Babylon, and being lured into the place where the people then follow the leadership.
 The sheep will follow their leader’s examples.